A variational quantum algorithm for the Feynman-Kac formula: The Feynman-Kac formula

 If there were no $\xi$ dependency in $\hat{\mathcal{H}}$, then \eqref{solutiontime} would reduce to $ \ket{\psi(x,\xi)} = \exp (i \hat{\mathcal{H}} \xi ) \ket{\psi(x,0)}. $

 The first order derivative in \eqref{shortPDE} is associated to the drift term $\mathfrak{b}(X_t,t)$ in \eqref{processX}.
-An SDE that has no $dt$ term is called a martingale \cite[$\mathsection$2.3]{papanicolaou}.
+An SDE that has no $dt$ term is called a strict local martingale \cite[$\mathsection$2.3]{papanicolaou} or \cite{stochasticbook, karatzas}.
 Alternatively, transforming an initial SDE into a martingale also helps in obtaining a Wick rotated equation without the first order derivative.

 In the real time evolution, the evolution operator $e^{-i \hat{\mathcal{H}} t}$ must be unitary.
 This operator is unitary if the Hamiltonian $\hat{\mathcal{H}}$ is Hermitian.
 In the imaginary time evolution, however, the evolution operator $e^{-\tau \hat{\mathcal{H}}}$ is not in general unitary and thus we do not need to be concerned about the Hermiticity of $\hat{\mathcal{H}}$.
 The situation for non-Hermitian Hamiltonians is worth discussing.
-In \cite[$\mathsection$2.1]{fontanela2021quantum}, a sequence of very judicious transformations and changes of variables transformed the Black-Scholes equation into the heat equation, see also \cite[$\mathsection$6.5.1]{wilmott}.
+In \cite[$\mathsection$2.1]{fontanela2021quantum}, a sequence of very judicious transformations and changes of variables transformed the Black-Scholes equation into the heat equation, see also \cite[$\mathsection$6.5.1]{wilmott} as well as the Lamperti transform.
 The advantage is that the Wick-rotated heat equation becomes a Schr\"{o}dinger equation with a Hermitian Hamiltonian.
-In \cite[$\mathsection$II]{gonzalezconde2021pricing} (which does not employ variational methods), these changes were not applied and as a result the authors have to deal with a non-Hermitian Hamiltonian which gets embedded by unitary dilation \cite{dilation} into a larger space and then deal with probabilities of success when measuring the outcomes of quantum circuits.
-Moreover, in \cite[$\mathsection$II]{santosh} (which does make use variational methods), these transformation were not employed either and the author has to utilize similarity transformations motivated from supersymmetry \cite{Bagarello2020int} in order to obtain a Hermitian Hamiltonian.
+In \cite[$\mathsection$II]{gonzalezconde2021pricing} (which does not employ variational methods), these changes were not applied and as a result the authors have to deal with a non-Hermitian Hamiltonian which gets embedded, by unitary dilation \cite{dilation}, into a larger space and then deal with probabilities of success when measuring the outcomes of quantum circuits.
+Moreover, in \cite[$\mathsection$II]{santosh} (which does make use variational methods), these transformation were not employed either and the author has to utilize similarity transformations motivated from supersymmetry \cite{Bagarello:2020int} in order to obtain a Hermitian Hamiltonian.
 These techniques are indeed useful for situations where no change of variables or transformations lead to Hermitian Hamiltonians, see also \cite{paritytime} for useful insights.